 - Change on the project SHALL be governed by the pattern of accurately identifying problems and applying minimal, accurate solutions to these problems.

-- To initiate changes, a user SHOULD log an issue on the project Platform issue tracker.
+- To request changes, a user SHOULD log an issue on the project Platform issue tracker.

-- The user SHOULD write the issue by describing the problem they face or observe.
+- The user or Contributor SHOULD write the issue by describing the problem they face or observe.

-- The user SHOULD seek consensus on the accuracy of their observation, and the value of solving the problem.
+- The user or Contributor SHOULD seek consensus on the accuracy of their observation, and the value of solving the problem.

 - Users SHALL NOT log feature requests, ideas, suggestions, or any solutions to problems that are not explicitly documented and provable.